-- If you have an area set aside for your business, you can split your heating, cooling and electricity bills based on the proportion of the floor area of your home that you use for your business and proportion of the year that you used it for business. - Alternatively, you can use a fixed rate of 52 cents an hour for each hour that you operate your business from home - based on either your actual use or pattern of use.
-This covers heating, cooling, lighting, cleaning, and the decline in value of furniture and furnishings (you need to work out other expenses separately).
+If you are using the actual cost method and have an area set aside for your business, it may be appropriate to split your heating, cooling and electricity bills based on the proportion of the floor area of your home that you use for your business and proportion of the year that you used it for business.
+If you are using the 67 cents an hour revised fixed rate method, you don't need to calculate heating, cooling and lighting amounts as they are already included in the rate.